Back to Blog

 1. Understand Business Needs and Align Data Efforts

 It’s easy to get caught up in the technicalities of data warehouses or data lakes.
 However, the most effective data teams begin by connecting with business leaders to understand their challenges and the factors that drive their decisions.
 Your data team needs to focus on what truly matters to the business, not just the latest technical trends.
 Begin by engaging directly with business leaders to understand their challenges and opportunities.
-What decisions are they struggling with?
-Which metrics drive their strategy?
-When you connect your data work to these concrete needs, you demonstrate how analytics directly impacts the bottom line.

 2. Define Ownership and Accountability in Data Projects